exyi/diplomka/diplomka/text/1-intro-0.md

 <!-- There exists several publicly available tools for assigning basepairs, including FR3D, but the results from the different programs are not consistent, and the assignment procedures are not sufficiently documented to be reproducible. -->
 At present, each computer program capable of annotating basepairs uses its own definition of each Leontis-Westhof class, which leads to inconsistent results.
 The exact selection criteria are not published outside the source codes, rendering it largely inaccessible to a significant portion of structural biologists and the basepair assignment is to a large part not easily reproduced.
-Therefore, the Elixir 3D-BioInfo Community formed working group to benchmark the publicly available programs and, if necessary, develop new algorithms for basepair assignment.
+Therefore, the Elixir 3D-BioInfo Community formed a working group to benchmark the publicly available programs and, if necessary, develop new algorithms for basepair assignment.

 The current objective of the working group is to provide unambiguous and interpretable definitions for the basepair classes of the Leontis-Westhof system.
 In this work, we establish a framework necessary for finding new definitions which will be possible to [standardize](https://xkcd.com/927/).